 Applying cultural practices that strengthen the competitiveness of the plant community, such as prescribed grazing and forage harvest management will help prevent establishment of common tansy.
 Treatment of small satellite populations before plants become well established and spread should be a high management priority.
 Re-vegetation with desirable competitive plants will improve the longevity of common tansy control practices on disturbed sites.

-®Milestone and Opensight are Trademarks of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Milestone is not registered for sale or use in all states.
+Milestone and Opensight herbicides are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-State restrictions on the sale and use of Opensight apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas, or rotating the treated area to sensitive crops.
 Consult the label before purchase or use for full details.
-Opensight specialty herbicide: When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
-See the product label for details.
-Always read and follow label directions.
+Always read and follow label directions.©2019 Corteva